Struct

 Member functions

-The parameters are limited to be passed by values (e.g., no Index parameters).
-Keep in mind that the instance is immutable so these functions are not used in general to modify the internal state of the instance (although see the Section #Immutability below for exceptions).
+The parameters must be passed by value (e.g., no Index parameters).
+Keep in mind that the instance is immutable so these functions can't usually modify the internal state of the instance (see Section #Immutability for exceptions).

-To create your own member function, open up the Struct's diagram (as you would open up the diagram of a Module node) and drag a Function object to the diagram.
-In its Object window, set the parameters ensuring that the first parameter is declared as, e.g.,
+You can define a Struct member function using a standard user-defined function.
+Open the Struct's diagram (as you would open up the diagram of a Module node) and drag a Function object into the diagram.
+In the Function's Object window, set its parameters ensuring that the first parameter is declared as Self using the Struct datatype and Atom qualifier, for example:

-The first parameter should be named Self and should have the Struct name as its data type and the atom qualifier.
-You can have zero or more additional parameters -- these are the ones passed to the function when it is called using the syntax inst → F(x,y).
-These parameters can have any data type qualifier, dimensionality declaration; however, at this time they cannot handle evaluation mode qualifiers or Object class qualifiers.
+It can have zero or more additional parameters.
+These are the ones passed to the function when it is called using the syntax inst → F(x,y).
+These parameters can have any data type qualifier, dimensionality declaration; however, for now they cannot handle evaluation mode qualifiers or Object class qualifiers.

 Constructor customization